keboola/connection-docs/orchestrator/running/index.md

 - Task can be marked as *Active*/Inactive.
 Marking the task as inactive means that it won't be run with the orchestration.
 It is useful for temporarily skipping something.
 - Enabling *Continue on Failure* on a task means that even if that task fails, the orchestration will continue running to the following phases (and will end with a `warning` state).
-This feature is useful when a data source becomes temporarily unstable and you still want to try your best effort to extract it.
+This feature is useful when a data source becomes temporarily unstable and you still want to try your best to extract it.
 - It is also possible to set *Task Parameters*.
-This a low-level feature which modifies the parameters sent to the underlying [API call](https://developers.keboola.com/integrate/jobs/#creating-and-running-a-job).
+This is a low-level feature that modifies the parameters sent to the underlying [API call](https://developers.keboola.com/integrate/jobs/#creating-and-running-a-job).
 - Action is always `run`, except for [GoodData Writer](/writers/gooddata/).

 ## Automation